cloutainer/k8s-jenkins-slave-base/README.md

 ```

 Always provide a file called `docker-entrypoint-hook.sh` and copy it to `/opt/`.
-It will be executed by the entrypoint before the JNLP remoting jar extablishes the connection to Jenkins.
+It will be sourced by the entrypoint before the JNLP remoting jar establishes the connection to Jenkins.

 -----